7 Best Survey Tools I Trust for All My Survey Needs in 2026

 Question types on Google Forms

-Another remarkable aspect of Sheets is the real-time collaboration.
+Another remarkable aspect of Forms is the real-time collaboration.
 Just like other tools in the Google Workspace suite, I can invite colleagues to edit or build the form with me, which is invaluable when working on team projects.

 Options to sharing the survey form with my colleagues to invite them to collaborate